jeff-d/quicklab/docs/monitoring.md

 # QuickLab Monitoring: Sumo Logic

+## Account Types

+QuickLab's `sumo` module is designed for Sumo Logic Cloud Flex Credits accounts, and assumes an account type of "Free" by default.
+Users can indicicate their use of a different `sumo_accounttype` in `aws.auto.tfvars` to have QuickLab enable certain [other features](https://help.sumologic.com/docs/manage/manage-subscription/cloud-flex-credits-accounts/#features-by-subscription-type) not available to Sumo Logic Free users.
+Valid values for `sumo_accounttype` include "Free", "Trial", "Essentials", "Enterprise Operations", "Enterprise Security", and "Enterprise Suite".

 ## Authentication

 Due to terraform provider design, the Sumo Logic Terraform Provider must be configured, whether or not you plan to collect data into Sumo Logic.
 By default, placeholder values are used.